-- Valid Texas RN License - Baccalaureate nursing degree from a regionally accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) or from the National League for Nursing Accrediting Commission (NLNAC). - Successful completion of an undergraduate research and statistics course - Minimum 3.0 GPA or better (on a 4.0 scale) in upper division undergraduate nursing courses - BLS Certification - Personal Essay - References (3) - Signature Page - Oath of Residency - Official transcripts from all nationally accredited colleges and universities - International Students: appropriate documentation TOEFL score - Applicants to the Acute Care Nurse Practitioner (ACNP) track must have worked in an acute care, intensive care, or emergency department setting within the past five (5) years and have at least one (1) year of experience working as a registered nurse in critical care prior to admission. - Please note that applicants to the Pediatric Nurse Practitioner tract are required to have one year pediatric experience prior to sitting for the National Certification Board of Pediatric Nurse Practitioners (PNCB) exam.
+- Valid Texas RN License - Baccalaureate nursing degree from a regionally accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) or from the National League for Nursing Accrediting Commission (NLNAC). - Successful completion of an undergraduate research and statistics course - Minimum 3.0 GPA or better (on a 4.0 scale) in upper division undergraduate nursing courses - BLS Certification - Personal Essay - References (3) - Signature Page - Oath of Residency - Official transcript for the BSN degree; also include transcripts for the undergraduate research and statistics course if not included on the BSN transcript.
+(Note: all transcripts must be from regionally accredited colleges or universities with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) or from the National League for Nursing Accrediting Commission (NLNAC)). - International Students: appropriate documentation TOEFL score - Applicants to the Acute Care Nurse Practitioner (ACNP) track must have worked in an acute care, intensive care, or emergency department setting within the past five (5) years and have at least one (1) year of experience working as a registered nurse in critical care prior to admission. - Applicants to the Pediatric Nurse Practitioner tract are required to have one year pediatric experience prior to sitting for the National Certification Board of Pediatric Nurse Practitioners (PNCB) exam. - Applicants to the Nurse Midwifery track are required to have one year labor and delivery experience prior to admission.